hedrergudene/Segmentation_FTYM/README.md

 ## Implementation details

+* Data augmentation pipelines are based on [albumentations](https://albumentations.ai/) library.
 * The chosen model architecture for this project is [SegFormer pretrained backbone :hugs:](https://huggingface.co/docs/transformers/model_doc/segformer) from [NVIDIA Research project ](https://github.com/NVlabs/SegFormer).
 * Loss function is a generalisation of the widely known Jaccard loss, based on [this paper](https://www.scitepress.org/Papers/2021/103040/103040.pdf).
-* Training loop has been adapted to [accelerate :hugs:](https://github.com/huggingface/accelerate) library to be able to adapt our environment to our computing resources.
+* Training loop has been accomodated to [accelerate :hugs:](https://github.com/huggingface/accelerate) library to be able to adapt our environment to our computing resources.

 ## Monitoring integration
 This experiment has been integrated with Weights and Biases to track all metrics, hyperparameters, callbacks and GPU performance.
 You only need to adapt the parameters in the `experiment_config.yaml` configuration file to keep track of the model training and evaluation.

 ## Quickstart code
-In the config section, you will find some template configuration files to get up to speed with `accelerate`.
+In the config section, you will find template configuration files to get up to speed with `accelerate`.
 As an example, the following terminal command will run the training script:

 ```bash
 accelerate launch --config_file ./config/single_gpu_config.yaml train.py